Shotiko11/figmatutor/figma.md

 ##  4) Figma Part 4
 ###### 4) Using color

- 1) Text and rectangle has color in figma. when i select anything on the right there will appear **fill** which can help to paint anything.
+ A) Text and rectangle has color in figma. when i select anything on the right there will appear **fill** which can help to paint anything.
- 2) also if you want to see what color is anything, when we click on color there is a "PEN" take this pen and see any color exactly!
+ B) also if you want to see what color is anything, when we click on color there is a "PEN" take this pen and see any color exactly!
- 3) The Percentage on right from color, is how bold we want our color!
+ C) The Percentage on right from color, is how bold we want our color!

 ##  5) Figma Part 5
 ###### 5) Object editing